 The honor society is open to the top one fifth of the senior class and the top one eighth of the junior class, based on cumulative grade point average.
 Members will perform service activities to further the engineering profession and to bring information about engineering to prospective engineers.
 This is an honor society and is by invitation only.

 Engineering Ambassadors is the volunteer service corps for the engineering department.
 They engage in activities to serve the department, the college and the university.
 Activities include MATHCOUNTS, Science Fair, Open House, Commencement, and tours for visiting high school students.
 Faculty advisor is Jeff Foeller at firstname.lastname@example.org.

 Promotes learning through collaboration with businesses, information technology professionals, and faculty.
 A non-profit organization, IEEE is the world's leading professional association for the advancement of technology.
 Faculty advisor is Dr. Zhen Zhu at email@example.com.

 ISPE is the world's largest not-for-profit society serving pharmaceutical science and manufacturing professionals.
 Student membership is designated for full-time students pursuing careers in pharmaceutical science, engineering, or technology.
 Opportunities include connecting with ISPE members in your local area, interactive online activities, and access to job lists and career resources to maximize your job search.
 Faculty advisor is Dr. Loren Limberis at firstname.lastname@example.org.

 NSBE is open to any undergraduate or graduate student enrolled in a Science, Technology, Engineering, or Mathematics (STEM) degree program.
 The mission of NSBE is to increase the number of culturally responsible Black engineers who excel academically, succeed professionally and positively impact the community.
-Faculty advisor is Dr. Evelyn Brown at firstname.lastname@example.org.
+Faculty advisor is Dr. Bryan Sylcott at email@example.com.